Equity versus fixed income: the predictive power of bank surveys#

 Equity and duration returns#

-• vol-targeted equity returns denoted as “EQXR_VT10” (representing the front future of major equity indices, such as the Standard and Poor’s 500 Composite in USD, EURO STOXX 50 in EUR, Nikkei 225 Stock Average in JPY, FTSE 100 in GBP, and the Toronto Stock Exchange 60 Index in CAD).
+• Volatility-targeted equity returns, EQXR_VT10 These returns signify the near-future performance of major equity indices, including the Standard and Poor’s 500 Composite in USD, EURO STOXX 50 in EUR, Nikkei 225 Stock Average in JPY, FTSE 100 in GBP, and the Toronto Stock Exchange 60 Index in CAD.

-• vol-targeted duration returns represented as “DU05YXR_VT10” (reflecting returns on 5-year interest rate swap fixed receiver positions, with a monthly roll assumption).
+• Volatility-targeted duration returns, DU05YXR_VT10.
+These returns reflect the performance of 5-year interest rate swap fixed receiver positions, assuming a monthly roll.

 To visualize these combined indicators, we utilize the view_timelines() function from the macrosynergy package.
 You can find more information about this function here